mzmine/mzmine_documentation/docs/module_docs/smoothing/smoothing.md

 ## Mobility dimension

-After resolving a feature in RT dimension, the mobilograms will be recalculated from the from the raw data (the resolved ion mobility trace).
+After resolving a feature in RT dimension, the mobilograms will be recalculated from the raw data (the resolved ion mobility trace).
 Therefore, a smoothing step is necessary if the data requires it.
 The smoothing dialog is opened via **Feature detection → Smoothing**